angelachen-19/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
-- We notice several questions like whether we should put the rotary at the top of left side of the device, which way is implementable and which is not.
-The angle between the top panel (where all the drums and cymbals are placed) and the front panel so that the user can clearly see our screen while focuing on the drums.
-And again the distance between each sensor and button to make the device usable.
+- We noticed several questions, such as whether we should put the rotary at the top of left side of the device, which way is implementable and which is not.
+The angle between the top panel (where all the drums and cymbals are placed) and the front panel are designed to be placed on the same interfaces, so players can clearly see the screen while playing drums.
+In addition, the distance between each sensor and the button is desgined to make the device more usable.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***